-- Electronic equipment (cell phone, smartphone, smartwatch, laptop, tablet computer, etc.), portable listening or recording devices (MP3 player, iPod, etc.), cameras or other photographic equipment, devices that can access the internet, or other electronic or communication devices.
-Note: School-owned digital recording devices are allowed only for the AP French, German, Italian, and Spanish Language and Culture Exams and the AP Music Theory Exam.
+- Electronic equipment (phones, smartwatches, or wearable technology of any kind, laptops, tablet computers, Bluetooth devices, portable listening or recording devices-MP3 player, iPod, etc.-cameras or other photographic equipment, devices that can access the internet, separate timers of any type, and any other electronic or communication devices).
+Note: School-owned and -controlled digital recording devices are allowed only for the AP French, German, Italian, and Spanish Language and Culture Exams and the AP Music Theory Exam.

 - Books, compasses, correction fluid, dictionaries, highlighters, notes, or mechanical or colored pencils

 - Rulers or straightedges (these are allowed only for Physics exams)

 - Protractors

 - Scratch paper

 - Computers

 - Reference guides, keyboard maps, or other typing instructions

-- Calculators (unless it is an exam for AP Biology, Calculus, Chemistry, Physics, or Statistics-see this year's AP calculator policy for details)
+- Calculators (unless it is an exam for AP Biology, Calculus, Chemistry, Environmental Science, Physics, or Statistics-see this year's AP calculator policy for details)

 - Watches that beep or have an alarm

 - Food or drink

 - Clothing or shoes with subject-related information

 - Ear plugs

 - Clipboards

-Although students should already be aware that cell phones and other electronic devices are prohibited in the testing room, the General Exam Instructions scripts still include text for you to ask the students if they have these devices.
+Although students should already be aware that phones of any kind and other electronic devices are prohibited in the testing room, the General Exam Instructions script still includes text for you to ask the students if they have these devices.
 If any student has one, ask that it be turned off and collect it.
-Make arrangements so that the device can be properly identified for a prompt return after the exam, using paper bags, plastic bags, etc.
+Bring preparations, such as a marker and paper or plastic bags, so the device can be properly identified for a prompt return after the exam.